CodingApps/OnTheMapV1/README.md

 ## Functions

-* Sign-in to app using host API
+* Sign-in to app using host API.
 * API controllers to load user pins and post user pin.
 * Mapview controller to display pins.
-* Load URL's with external browser
+* Load URL's with external browser.
+* Toggle between MapView and TableView.

 ## Methods on the Main Thread

-An interesting part of the Mapview controller was updating the UI when pins were loaded.
-Several methods had to use the "performUIUpdatesonMain" method to call a UI update on the main thread.
+An interesting part of the MapView controller was updating the UI when pins were loaded.
+Several classes had to use the "performUIUpdatesonMain" method to call a UI update on the main thread.
 This was because API calls would run on a background thread, so UI updates had to be specified as running on the main thread.

 ``` swift
 func markPins(_ studentinfo : [studentInformation], _ refresh : Int)